scikit-image/scikit-image/doc/source/skips/2-values.rst

 Our mission
 ***********

-scikit-image aims to be the essential toolkit for scientific image analysis in Python.
+scikit-image aims to be the reference library for scientific image analysis in Python.
 We accomplish this by:

 - being **easy to use and install**.
 We are careful in taking on new